 - Manual security implementation for enterprise requirements

-- Self-managed compliance without built-in audit features
+- Self-managed compliance workflows without built-in audit features

 - Operational burden for updates and monitoring